justinfababier/CS-120B-Final-Project/README.md

 ## Project Description

-This project is a recreation of the classic T-Rex Dinosaur Game using an Elegoo Uno R3 and AVR programming.
+This project is a recreation of the classic Dinosaur Game using an Elegoo Uno R3 and AVR programming.
 The game features both single and two-player modes, utilizing a joystick for controls, an ST7735 graphic LCD for visual outputs, and a passive buzzer for sound.
 State indicators are implemented using three LEDs (white, green, and red).

 ## Disclaimer